-All homes have iPads that can be used to support a regular video call and we also use RelsApp so you can keep up to date with everything happening in the home.
+All homes have iPads that can be used to support a regular video call so you can keep in touch with your loved one during this time.

 The health, safety and well-being of residents, visitors and team members is paramount, and we can assure you that your priorities regarding safety, care, cleanliness, and enjoyment are ours too.